Cezar Bolliac: Ruin, disability, and death

 Reconfirmed after elections in April 1875, exactly a year later Bolliac entered a slim parliamentary majority supporting the right-leaning Florescu cabinet.
 He endorsed the Second Epureanu cabinet, prompting allegations that he was "paid directly by government."
 Bolliac was also outspoken in his opposition to the National Liberal Party, which had fused together the "Red" movements, and which formed a national cabinet in July 1876.
 He warned that the new establishment, now encouraged by Russia, was busy fabricating pretexts for a war with the Ottoman Empire.
 Adversaries such as the young author Ion Luca Caragiale identified and ridiculed him as a Bonapartist.
 In his final articles for Trompeta, Bolliac endorsed "progressive conservatism" and D. Ghica against both Rosetti's "far-left" and Catargiu's "far-right".
 He regarded Romanian Orthodoxy as a state religion, and did not want Romania turned into a republic, while resenting Catargiu's blanket opposition to social reform.
 He also changed his stance on the Hungarian issue, distancing himself from nationalist activists such as Sigismund Borlea, and confiding that "he desires peace between the Hungarian and Romanian people, from the bottom of his heart".
 However, he still supported the emancipation of local Transylvanian Romanians, arguing that the abolished principality should have been revived.

 On 22 January 1877, Bolliac was struck by what physicians of that era called a "cerebral congestion", leading to paralysis.
 According to historian Andrei Pippidi, this was the culmination of a neurological decline, also observed in his contemporaries Heliade and Bolintineanu, "to a large degree the victims of historical circumstances."
 Memoirist D. Teleor likewise recounts that the scholar had entered a terminal physical decline, unusually visible to eyewitnesses when his white hair turned yellow.
-He had to cease publication of Trompeta; no longer speak or write, he was reduced to a "larval" existence, and confined to an armchair.
+He had to cease publication of Trompeta; no longer able to speak or write, he was reduced to a "larval" existence, and confined to an armchair.
 "His journalistic disciples" purchased him a baby pram, which a servant used to push him around in.
 Erstwhile adversaries took pity on him, and the Assembly voted to grant him an annual pension set at 400 lei.